JakeSteam/blog-programming/_posts/2018-12-08-how-to-free-up-space-in-google-drive-gmail-and-google-photos.md

 ---
 id: 2134
-title: 'How To Free Up Space in Google Drive, Gmail, and Google Photos'
+title: "How To Free Up Space in Google Drive, Gmail, and Google Photos"
-date: '2018-12-08T15:21:26+00:00'
+date: "2018-12-08T15:21:26+00:00"
-author: 'Jake Lee'
+author: "Jake Lee"
 layout: post
 permalink: /how-to-free-up-space-in-google-drive-gmail-and-google-photos/
 image: /wp-content/uploads/2018/12/small.png
 categories:
   - Tips
 tags:
   - Drive
   - Gmail
   - Google
   - Storage
 ---

 I’ve been lightly using Google Drive, Gmail, and Google Photos for close to 6 years, with no major complaints.
 The default space limitation is 15GB, with an extra 2GB available for each year the [security checkup is completed](https://blog.google/products/drive/safer-internet-day-2016/).
 There was also previously 100GB (expiring after a year) available for local guides, but this [program is now cancelled](https://www.androidpolice.com/2017/03/03/new-level-4-local-guides-google-maps-will-no-longer-receive-free-100gb-drive-storage/).